 - transparency in reporting findings of BSE;

-- removal of specified risk materials (SRMs) (brain, spinal column, etc.) during slaughter and processing of carcasses and from the human food and the animal feed chains;
+- removal of tissues with the greatest infectivity (brain, spinal column, etc.) during slaughter and processing of carcasses and from the human food and the animal feed chains;

-- prohibition of the inclusion of SRMs in animal feeds, thus removing potentially contaminated material from the food chain;
+- prohibition of the inclusion of tissues with the greatest infectivity in animal feeds, thus removing potentially contaminated material from the food chain;

-- humane destruction of all suspected animals exposed to prion contaminated feed;
+- humane destruction of all suspected animals exposed to feed contaminated with BES agent(s);

-- banning the use of MBM in ruminant feed (ruminant-to-ruminant feed ban, further reinforced by a mammalian-to-ruminant feed ban);
+- banning the use of ruminant-derived protein meal (ruminant-to-ruminant feed ban, further reinforced by a mammalian-to-ruminant feed ban);

 - appropriate disposal of carcasses and all animal products; and